 This brings us to the existential question of whether it’d be worth paying for.
 Frankly standing beside a road waiting for a race to speed past at 45km/h is not always the best of experiences and having to pay would force people to confront this.
 One solution is to offer something in return for the money: catering, toilets, wifi and large screen TVs within your line of sight so you don’t miss a thing.

 Pricing what has been free may not happen in isolation.
 Others could quickly get €-signs in their eyes.
-Nowadays a lot of bike races happen precisely because people are not out to charge everyone the going rate, for example the police don’t charge at all or if they do they attend then they bill a subsidised rate.
-Right now a local mayor or regional politician might take pride in hosting a race but tomorrow they could demand a day’s rent for the private space or even bill the race fees for litter collection.
+Nowadays a lot of bike races happen precisely because people are not out to charge everyone the going rate, for example the police don’t charge at all, or if they do they attend then they bill a subsidised rate.
+Right now a local mayor or regional politician might take pride in hosting a race but tomorrow they could demand a day’s rent for the private space or even bill the race for litter collection.
 In no time at all a bike race goes from the public space to the private sphere.
 It happens already, the Heuvelland municipality tries to tax races for climbing the Kemmelberg and ASO changed the route of the Flèche Wallonne to detour a town called Ham rather than get taken for jambons by the mayor who demanded payment for use of the roads.

 Let’s go beyond Belgium, what if the huge crowds on a summit finish could be tapped for cash?
 Imagine ticketing Alpe d’Huez or Mont Ventoux?
 A bonanza perhaps but once again this would bolster the wealthy races that don’t need the money while the smaller races struggle.
-Also to reprise the notion of a bike race as an event in the public sphere, races like the Tour de France hold a place in French cultural life precisely because they’re popular events.
+Also to reprise the notion of a bike race as an event in the public sphere, races like the Tour de France hold a place in French cultural life precisely because they’re popular, they’re socio-cultural rather than mere sports-business events.
 Instead the money is in the adage that “if you’re not paying for the product then you are the product” and all the millions who stand beside the road enrich the race.
 Literally because their presence enables the publicity caravan and metaphorically because the roaring crowd – minus a few morons looking to get in the way – ennobles the event.

 Proof of the “you’re the product” concept is the publicity caravan.
 The Tour de France has a huge one and it’s both lucrative and effective, a massive money-spinner for race owners ASO and multinationals participants like Nestlé and Mondelez attribute double-digit sales growth to participation.
-As well as being very receptive to the messages by the time it’s passed through tens of thousands of people are dressed in the sponsor’s gear.
+As well as being very receptive to the messages by the time it’s passed through, tens of thousands of people are dressed in the sponsor’s gear.
 Flanders Classics owns the Omloop Het Nieuwsblad, Dwars Door Vlaanderen, Gent-Wevelgem, the Ronde van Vlaanderen, the Scheldeprijs and the Brabantse Pijl so there’s possibly an avenue to explore here but again it’s a case of the best races being able to earn more.
 Meanwhile a lesser event struggles, it just won’t have a valuable proposition for a corporate caravan, let alone the marketing department to coordinate this.

 As things stand the big races don’t need to charge and the smaller ones would struggle to get away with it.
 A few races already charge money and if more want to try then why not?
 The irony is that the sport has become more free to watch these days, you can even walk into the Roubaix velodrome without paying.